 Why People Like You And I Have Muscle Pain

 Yeah, we’re going to have muscle pain at some point in our lives.
 But I said Lower back pain…you muscles are a part of you lower back problems.

 As your muscles get all bent out of shape and out of balance, your alignment will get pulled out, in turn causing more pain, with wear and tear on your muscles, joints, ligaments, and even your spine.

 And get this, with a weaker “core”, you’ll develop what’s called a postural dysfunction.
 In this case, your pelvis gets pushed forward on either side or both, and it causes a curvature In your spine, turning normal into abnormal curvature.
 And this is the root of any back pain you experience –

 - back muscles and the list goes on.

-This means on one side of you body you will have short and tight muscles, and you other side will be long and weak.
+This means on one side of your body you will have short and tight muscles, and your other side will be long and weak.

-Not taking the right approach to treat you imbalances can lead you into chronic pain, and thinking that you’re doing the right thing because everyone is doing it is wrong.
+Not taking the right approach to treating your imbalances can lead you into chronic pain, and thinking that you’re doing the right thing because everyone is doing it is wrong.
 In fact, take a look at this video that explains so: